Keep California Beautiful Challenge

 - 3rd Place (Cardboard Lunch Trays Recycled – 15,912 trays)

-These two schools have always been leaders in recycling and sustainability, but EACH and EVERY school within our district has the same programs in place and has the capabilities of entering in and winning some money next year.
+While the schools listed above are leaders in recycling and sustainability, EACH and EVERY school within our district has the same programs in place and has the capabilities of entering and winning some money next year.
 There are many additional categories that our district can compete for next year.
-Please reach out to Brandon Kaysen ([email protected]) to sign up for the competition and prepare for February 2019!
+Please reach out to Kelsey Hammond (firstname.lastname@example.org) to sign up for the competition and prepare for next February!